 Cover & cook

-Reduce heat to low, cover, and cook 18–20 minutes, stirring once halfway if needed to prevent sticking.
+Reduce heat to low, cover, and cook 18–20 minutes, stirring once midway only if needed.

 Finish with shrimp